lijieumn/argus-distribution/INSTALL.md

 make -j
 ```

-If you do everything correctly, you shoud be able to complete the compiling successfully.
+If you do everything correctly, you should be able to complete the compiling successfully.
 Now the executable file `argus-cloth` is put in `build/apps/`.